Kwesi Kawawa

-Kwesi Zion Pira Kawawa (born 5 December 2001) is a footballer who plays as a goalkeeper for the Tanzania national football team.
-Born in Sweden, he played for the Tanzania national team.
+Kwesi Zion Pira Kawawa (born 5 December 2001) is a footballer who plays as a goalkeeper for Örebro Syrianska IF and the Tanzania national team.
+Born in Sweden, he represents Tanzania internationally.

 Club career

-Born in Sweden, He made 14 appearances for Hammarby TFF during the 2021 season.
-He signed for Syrianska in January 2022.
-He made his debut for his new club in April 2022 against his former club Hammarby TFF, and kept a clean sheet.

-In 2023, he signed for Danish side Karlslunde IF, although was not first-choice goalkeeper in his first season.
+Kawawa has played for Hammarby TFF, Örebro Syrianska IF, Karlslunds IF, Syrianska FC, IFK Haninge, and returned to Örebro Syrianska IF in 2025.

 International career

-He made his debut for Tanzania in November 2023, in a 2026 World Cup qualifying match against Morocco.
+He made his debut for Tanzania in November 2023 during a 2026 World Cup qualifying match against Morocco.
 He was included in the Tanzania squad for the 2023 Africa Cup of Nations.